Y: The Last Man (TV series): Filming

 Principal photography for the pilot originally commenced in August 2018.

 Filming locations reportedly included Pearl River, New York.
 In February 2020, it was revealed that production for the series was to begin in April.
 Production was suspended due to the COVID-19 pandemic.
-Filming for the series began in Mississauga, Canada in October 2020, and concluded in July 2021.
+Filming for the series began in Mississauga, Ontario, Canada in October 2020, and concluded in July 2021.

 Cancellation

 On October 17, 2021, FX on Hulu canceled the series after one season.
 However, Clark was committed to finding a new outlet or network for the series to continue.
-The reason for cancellation was not due to low viewing figures, but for budgetary reasons.
+Numerous reasons have been provided for the cancellation, including low-viewing figures, as well as contractual and budgetary considerations.
 Due to the showrunner and cast changes as well as the COVID-19 pandemic-related production shutdowns, FX had to pay to extend the contracts for the actors.
 The contracts were set to expire on October 15, 2021, and FX ultimately decided against spending $3 million to further extend them.
-On January 14, 2022, Clark revealed that the series was permanently canceled as it failed to find a new network.
+In January 2022, Clark revealed that the series was permanently canceled as it failed to find a new network.
+In February 2022, FX Chairman John Landgraf referred to a "really steep decline" in viewership over the course of the show's run as the reason for its cancellation.

 Reception

-Audience viewership

-According to TV Time, Y: The Last Man was the second most anticipated new television series of September 2021.
-According to Whip Media, Y: The Last Man was the ninth most watched original television series across all platforms in the United States, during the week of September 19, 2021.